fmerg/pymerkle/USAGE.md

 when only files of a specific encoding type are allowed for encryption (see below).
-This is seldom the case in real-life, since origin of submitted files should be on the one hand kept wide, but encoding of a file cannot usually be deferred.
+This is seldom the case in real-life, since origin of submitted files should be on the one hand kept wide, but encoding of a file cannot usually be inferred.
 If this is the case, make sure to leave the raw-bytes mode untouched, so that no encoding issues arise upon file encryption.

 The `.security` attribute refers to the tree's ability of defending against